Significant-Gravitas/AutoGPT/docs/content/AutoGPT/configuration/options.md

 - `AI_SETTINGS_FILE`: Location of the AI Settings file relative to the AutoGPT root directory.
 Default: ai_settings.yaml
 - `AUDIO_TO_TEXT_PROVIDER`: Audio To Text Provider.
 Only option currently is `huggingface`.
 Default: huggingface
 - `AUTHORISE_COMMAND_KEY`: Key response accepted when authorising commands.
 Default: y
+- `ANTHROPIC_API_KEY`: Set this if you want to use Anthropic models with AutoGPT
 - `AZURE_CONFIG_FILE`: Location of the Azure Config file relative to the AutoGPT root directory.
 Default: azure.yaml
 - `BROWSE_CHUNK_MAX_LENGTH`: When browsing website, define the length of chunks to summarize.
 Default: 3000
 - `BROWSE_SPACY_LANGUAGE_MODEL`: [spaCy language model](https://spacy.io/usage/models) to use when creating chunks.
 Default: en_core_web_sm